 NWC played a leading role in the campaign to inform non-profits and the public about this bill and garner their support.
 NWC has successfully obtained endorsements from many high profile anti-trafficking and wildlife conservation NGOs, including the Association of Zoos and Aquariums, Environmental Investigative Agency, Natural Resources Defense Council, Oceana, Conservation International, World Wildlife Fund, and more.

-This poll should provide Congress with all the encouragement it needs to act on pending whistleblower bills addressing private sector corruption, like H.R.864.
+This poll should provide Congress with all the encouragement it needs to act on pending whistleblower bills addressing private sector corruption, like the Wildlife Conservation and Anti-Trafficking Act.
 If passed, this bill could prove a powerful tool for greater accountability in the fishing industry and have a powerful impact on curbing the illegal, unreported, and unregulated fishing that threatens marine life around the globe.

 To join NWC’s grassroots network in helping pass this critically needed bill, take action & support wildlife whistleblowers in the fight against the illicit wildlife trade.